 - Combine teaching with learning

 - Focus on one thing

 Let’s explore each of these options in more detail…Fitness Blogging Success Strategies [Mini-Guide]

 Dedicate a block of time to blogging, on at least a weekly basis.
 It’s the same as developing a fitness routine…

 If you don’t allocate time, then other priorities will take over.

 But put a limit on that time (e.g. 2 hours) rather than writing until it’s done.
 In an ideal world we’d spend several days researching and writing every post, but most busy fitness pros don’t have time for this approach.

 But won’t that affect the quality of my posts?
 Not necessarily.
 A tight deadline can focus the mind, so that you produce shorter, more impactful posts.
 Quality is more important than quantity.
 And if you can convey your point in 500 words rather than 2000, then your readers will thank you for it!

 Starting from a blank screen can be tough.
-So to save yourself time, try creating a blog post template that outlines the structure of your posts.
-Here’s what we usually use for our own posts:
+So save yourself time by creating a blog post template (or using one of ours) that provides a consistent structure for your posts.
+Here’s what we usually use for our own articles…

 - Intro – Grab the reader’s attention by asking an engaging question, or including a fascinating fact, and then explaining the problem or topic that the article addresses.
 50 words.